 We avoid several scattered vehicles but their proximity and the icy temperature means our sojourn outside to change clothes, and Zee’s comfort stop is swift.
 I check my watch.
 We’re early.
 It feels too easy.

-Half the night seems to pass but it’s barely an hour until Zee’s ears prick, and we see oncoming lights.
-A dual cab F250 slows then stops.
-Fifteen minutes later, a man wearing a wool hat and checked jacket approaches.
+Half the night might’ve passed from where I was sitting but it’s barely an hour until Zee’s ears prick, and we see oncoming lights.
+A dual cab F250, its metallic charcoal paint dusty, slows then stops.
+Fifteen minutes later, a man wearing a wool hat and checked jacket approaches on foot.
 I’m clammy and flushed regardless of cold air blasting in as Vin gets out.

 My fight or flight mechanism is conflicted.
 Zee attempts to follow Vin.
 “No”, we both say.
 I witness muffled conversation before Vin tosses the ute key to the man.
 He opens the door, “Let’s do it” which has the same effect as earlier but I grab the packs and coats.
-The dog sprints to Vin who shoulders the packs as I get in the F250.
+The dog sprints to Vin who shoulders the packs as I walk away from the ute without looking back and step up into the rear seat of the F250.

-As we board the punt Vin pauses, looks up, whispers “Old Ones, you brought our families here this way.
+As Zee and I board the punt Vin pauses, looks up, whispers to the sky “Old Ones, you brought our families here this way.
 For what?
 We have to go.
 I’m sorry”.